laurentj/slimerjs/API_COMPAT.md

     <tr><td>toNativeSeparators(path)            </td><td></td></tr>
 </table>

-Other additionnal methods not provided in PhantomJS 1.9, but that are part of the CommonJS FileSystem specification
+Other additionnal methods not provided in PhantomJS, but that are part of the CommonJS FileSystem specification

 <table>